Culture and Experience

 桜の由来-ソメイヨシノ編-

-Someiyoshino on the Hinokinai River bank (designated as a national scenic spot)
+Someiyoshino on the banks of the Hinokinai River (designated as a national scenic spot)

-Someiyoshino in full bloom on the Hinokinai River bank that flows through the center of the town.
+Someiyoshino blossoms bloom on the banks of the Hinokinai River, which runs through the center of town.

-It was first planted in 1934 to commemorate the birth of His Majesty the Emperor.
+It was originally planted in 1934 to commemorate the birth of the former Emperor.

-The Someiyoshino is environmentally friendly and has the characteristic of having pale red-white flowers that cover the entire tree before the young green leaves appear, so when it is in full bloom, the petals gracefully decorate the branches and the appearance is very spectacular.
+Someiyoshino trees are tolerant of harsh environments and have the characteristic of producing pale pink-white flowers that cover the entire tree before the green young leaves appear.
+When in full bloom, the petals decorate the branches in a spectacular fashion, making for a truly spectacular sight.

 The Hinokinai River bank was no exception.
-We faced a crisis that the cherry trees that the townspeople had cultivated with great care might be cut down.
+The cherry trees that the townspeople had lovingly cultivated were in danger of being cut down.

-The feelings of the residents who continued to protect the cherry blossoms
+The thoughts of the residents who continued to protect the cherry blossoms

-"I want to leave the cherry blossoms somehow"
+"I want to preserve the cherry blossoms somehow."

-Overcoming the crisis and becoming a country designation
+Overcoming the crisis and moving towards national designation

-The cherry blossoms on the Hinokinai River bank, which the residents continued to protect, are now designated as a national scenic spot.
+The cherry trees on the banks of the Hinokinai River, which the local residents have continued to protect, have now been designated a national place of scenic beauty.

 Past flowering information